JohannaWeb/ProjectFalcon/README.md

 **The LGBT decentralized community.**

 Writing this without AI using my own keyboard.
-As a trans woman i have felt discriminated and repudiated in many web communities.
+As a trans woman I have felt discriminated and repudiated in many web communities.
-Juntos uses the AT protocol and technology i built to position itself as a safe space for queen people like me.
+Juntos uses the AT protocol and technology I built to position itself as a safe space for queer people like me.

 ---

 ## The Idea

-Safe inclusive spaes for trans, non binary people and anyone in the LGBT+ rainbow.
+Safe inclusive spaces for trans, non-binary people and anyone in the LGBT+ rainbow.
-No centralized company governance .
-The AT protocol and this new communities extension will bring freedom and hope to the digital world the same way bluesky did.
+No centralized company governance.
+The AT protocol and this new communities extension will bring freedom and hope to the digital world the same way Bluesky did.

----

 ## Quick Start (Local Run)